Burton Kramer

-Burton Kramer (born 1932) is a Canadian graphic designer and artist who lives and works in Toronto.
+Burton Kramer (born 1932) is an American-born Canadian graphic designer and artist who lives and works in Toronto.

 Early life and education

 Kramer was born in 1932 in New York City.
-He graduated with a BSc From The Institute of Design, Chicago in Visual Communication and an MFA in Graphic Design from Yale University.
+He graduated with a BSc from The Institute of Design, Chicago in Visual Communication and an MFA in Graphic Design from Yale University.

 Career

-Kramer began working in the late 1950s for Will Burtin, then as Assistant Art Director of "The Architectural Record", for Geigy Chemical and Pharmaceuticals In Ardsley, New York, and then as Art Director at the Erwin Halpern advertising agency in Zurich, Switzerland.
-He moved to Toronto in late 1965 and his work was prominent at Expo 67, where he designed the map - directory system, among other contributions.
-His work from this period shows the influence of Op Art.
-He has pieces featured in the Smithsonian Institution and the Library of Congress.
-He has archives of his work in the collections of the Royal Ontario Museum, Toronto, and the Vignelli Center at Rochester Institute of Technology.
+Kramer began working in the late 1950s for Will Burtin.
+He was an Assistant Art Director of Architectural Record, later worked for Geigy Chemical and Pharmaceuticals In Ardsley, New York, and then as Art Director at the Erwin Halpern advertising agency in Zurich, Switzerland.
+He moved to Toronto in late 1965.
+His work was prominent at Expo 67, where he designed the map and directory system.
+His work from this period shows the influence of Op art.